mrdaveanderson/mrdaveanderson.github.io/_posts/2017-04-12-SSHMultiClient.md

      * i.e. for update task:
        * on a debian machine the "update" task would use apt-get
        * on a redhat machine the "update" task would use yum

+## Update
+I'm still working on this, but between injury and illness, it's been a rough last 6 months, most of the time I spend at the computer had to be spent on my day job, or other more important tasks

+On, the plus side, I've been testing it, and making some improvements while working.
+Will probably be at least a month or two until I'm happy with it enough to throw it up on github.
+If you'd like to test or just show interest though, hit me up on twitter.